jondowson/pod/README.md

 ### pod #1 - 'pod_dse'

-With **'pod_dse'** you can easily create and manage multiple dse cluster setups (different versions/settings).
+With **'pod_dse'** you can easily create and manage multiple dse cluster setups with varying versions / settings.
-You can deploy these different configurations to the same machines and they will not interfere with each other.
+Different configurations can be deployed to the same machines and they will not interfere with each other.
 As such **pod_dse** is very useful in development / testing environments as well as in production if opscenter is not an option.

 **Features:**